wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (2) In this section _New Zealand_ does not include the harbours and other territorial waters of New Zealand.

-    (3) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $2,000 or to both who acts in contravention of subsection (1).
+    (3) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $2,000 or to both who acts in contravention of subsection (1).

     Compare: 1958 No 21 s 6(1), (5), (6); 1974 No 68 s 3(a); 1976 No 151 s 3(1); SR 1959/5 r 11A; SR 1970/13 r 2

-    Section 16 heading: substituted, on 1 November 1992, by [section 5][138] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 16 heading: substituted, on 1 November 1992, by [section 5][140] of the Arms Amendment Act 1992 (1992 No 95).

-    Section 16(1): substituted, on 1 November 1992, by [section 5][138] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 16(1): substituted, on 1 November 1992, by [section 5][140] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 16(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 17 Burden of proof

-*   Without prejudice to [section 67(8)][139] of the Summary Proceedings Act 1957, in any proceedings against any person in respect of any offence against [section 16][20] of this Act in which it is proved that he did any act in relation to a firearm, pistol, starting pistol, or restricted weapon which would have amounted to an offence if that act were not done pursuant to a permit issued to him by a member of the Police, the burden of proving that he did that act pursuant to any such permit shall lie on him.
+*   In any proceedings against any person in respect of any offence against [section 16][20] of this Act in which it is proved that he did any act in relation to a firearm, pistol, starting pistol, or restricted weapon which would have amounted to an offence if that act were not done pursuant to a permit issued to him by a member of the Police, the burden of proving that he did that act pursuant to any such permit shall lie on him.

     Compare: 1958 No 21 s 6(6)

+    Section 17: amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Issue of permits to import firearms or parts of firearms